crazyhottommy/epigenomics_concept_learning/data/epigenome_Roadmap/reference_genome/README.md

 rsync -avzP rsync://hgdownload.cse.ucsc.edu/goldenPath/hg19/chromosomes/ .
 ```

-The fist base is postion 0.
+The first base is postion 0 for each chromosome.